 TELL US ABOUT YOURSELF

 My name’s Olivia and I’m a mid-20s Australian woman who quit her job last May to move to Italy.
-I had a fascination with this country after several holidays here, and wanted to learn Italian and indulge my absolute love for cooking Italian-style.
+I had a fascination with this country after several holidays here and wanted to learn Italian and indulge my absolute love for cooking Italian-style.
 Since I moved, I’ve travelled all over Italy, working in different agriturismi and wineries through the WWOOF program before ending up in Piemonte for the wine harvest last September.
 In October, I moved to Turin and started teaching English where I met my now boyfriend Andrea.
-We’ve been together ever since and are living together with his mum in Chieri (a small town on the outskirts) during quarantine.
+We’ve been together ever since and are living together with his mum in Chieri (a small town on the outskirts) during the quarantine.
 I write a blog on Instagram and the web called Livguine

 Where do you live now and how long have you been there?

 At the moment I live in Chieri, 30 minutes outside of Torino, Piemonte, Italia.
 I have been here since March when the lockdown began.

 What do you love about where you live now?